 - Production Status2 finds items with a Production Status matching the text entered.

-- Scale is a drop-down menu with all the scale options available for Database Items.
-The scale is also shown in the "Search Fields" column.
+- Scale is a drop-down menu with all the scale options that are available on the New and Edit Database Item forms.
+Items' scales are also shown in the "Search Fields" column.

 - Have Release Date is a drop-down menu with the option to select "Any" (default), "Yes", or "No".

 - HDBID3 finds specific items based on their unique hobbyDB Identifier number.

 - Master Subvariant3 finds items connected as Subvariants to the item with the HDBID entered (must be the Subvariant set as Master Subvariant)